Trinity has been a worship center for Deaf

 Worship and Fellowship

-Members of Trinity Deaf gather every Sunday morning at 8:30 AM for shared worship in our Chapel.
+Members of Trinity Deaf gather every second and fourth Sunday morning at 8:30 AM for shared worship in our Chapel.
 Services are interpreted in American Sign Language and are accompanied by a PowerPoint presentation that is especially helpful for Deaf and Hard of Hearing members.

 The order of service has its roots in the traditional Lutheran liturgy, and the Holy Eucharist (communion) is celebrated every Sunday.
 Deaf members and friends frequently gather for fellowship after worship in the adjacent Hintz Room.
 Trinity has free secure parking available in their Fifth Street lot with spaces designated for special needs.
 Trinity has a handicap accessible entrance located on Washington Street.